LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ### 4.1.1 Packaged operations
 The FHIR team provides implementations for the standard `$validate`, `$document`, `$everything`, `$expand`, `$lookup`, `$subsumes`, `$closure`, `$export`, `$import`, `$convert`, `$apply` and `$translate` operations, as well as a custom operation named `$healthcheck`, which queries the configured persistence layer to report its health.

-The server also bundles `$reindex` to reindex instances of Resources so they are searchable, and `$erase` to hard delete instances of Resources.
+The server also bundles `$reindex` to reindex instances of Resources so they are searchable, `$retrieve-index` to retrieve lists of resources available to be reindexed, and `$erase` to hard delete instances of Resources.
 To learn more about the $erase operation, read the [design document](https://github.com/IBM/FHIR/tree/main/operation/fhir-operation-erase/README.md).

 To extend the server with additional operations, see [Section 4.1.2 Custom operations](#412-custom-operations)